robbintt/outlines/references/html5-game-dev.md

 3. Leverage existing javascript libraries for multiplayer, maybe even run a server/api for play between phone and browser users

+## More Engines!

+This site [https://html5gameengine.com/](https://html5gameengine.com/) has way more engines!

 ## Notes

 - `SVG Keyframe animations` may be sort of restricted to data visualization, not games.
 - Game Engines tend to use `webgl` and fallback to `canvas`.

 ## Option: react-game-kit